Ammar2380/kaggle-playground-s6e8/README.md

 ## Competition Rules

-All experiments and submissions are conducted according to the official competition rules.
+All experiments and submissions were conducted according to the official competition rules.

 Important restrictions include: